Vincent Wildlife Trust

 Vincent Wildlife Trust (VWT) was founded in 1975 by the Honourable Vincent Weir (1935-2014).
 It is a charity that focuses on mammal conservation in Britain, Ireland and mainland Europe.
-Its Head Office is in Herefordshire, with local offices in southwest England, Scotland, Wales and Ireland.
+Its Head Office is in Herefordshire.

 Background

 Vincent Weir was the younger son of Andrew Weir, second Baron Inverforth.
 He was educated at Malvern College and on leaving school, Vincent joined the family firm, the Andrew Weir Group.

 In 1975, Vincent established Vincent Wildlife Trust to focus initially on the status of the otter.
 Other species the Trust has been or is involved with include the water vole, dormouse, stoat, weasel, polecat, pine marten and the rarer species of bats in Britain, notably the horseshoe bats, Bechstein's bat and barbastelle and in Ireland, the lesser horseshoe bat.

 Today

 Vincent Wildlife Trust's Vision is that the Trust is a catalyst for mammal conservation.
 Its Mission is to conserve threatened mammals by leading the way with scientifically sound conservation work.

 Survey and monitoring, research, education, training and advocacy together represent the current work of VWT.
 Read its Ten-Year Strategy, which underpins the current direction of VWT’s work.